+FOOD AND FITNESS One-Semester Course: 8200

+Grades: 10-12

+Prerequisite: None

 Credit Type: Career & Technical Education or Physical Education or Elective

 Learn how everyday foods and the latest exercise trends can help maintain a healthy body weight enjoyable lifestyle.
-Course time is divided between food lab and fitness lab.
+Course t ime is divided between food lab

+and fitness lab.
 In the food lab, you will learn how to eat healthy and prepare easy, quick, low-calorie foods.
-The fitness lab will focus on vigorous aerobic and strength exercises.
+The fitness lab wi II focus on vigorous aerobic and

-Prerequisite: None
+strength exercises.

-Learn the basics of nutrition and healthy cooking.
+FOODS AND NUTRITION......One-Semester Course: 8187 Grades: 11-12 Prerequisite: None Credit Type: Career & Technical Education or Elective Learn the basics of nutrition and healthy cooking.
 This class will address factors that influence food safety, wellness, and nutritional needs.
 Lab activities will include the preparation of a variety of foods stressing healthy eating habits and nutrition, measuring techniques, terminology, and use of equipment.